evalisharu/EvalAI/docs/source/contribution.rst

       conventions (for Python) and the airbnb style guide (for JavaScript).
 For others (Lua, prototxt etc.) please ensure that the code is well-formatted and the style consistent.
-   -  Please ensure that your code is well tested.
+   -  Also ensure that your code is well tested.

       ::

           git commit -a -m “{{commit_message}}”
           git push origin {{branch_name}}

-3. Once the code is pushed, create a pull request:
+3. Once the code is pushed,  you can create a pull request:

    -  On your Github fork, select your branch and click “New pull request”.
 Select “master” as the base branch and your branch in